eclipse-tractusx/item-relationship-service/docs/arc42.md

 The heart of the IRS is the parallel execution of planned jobs.
 As almost each job requires multiple calls to various endpoints, those are done in parallel as well to reduce the total execution time for each job.

 Tasks execution is orchestrated by the JobOrchestrator class.
-It utilizes a cental ExecutorService, which manages the number of threads and schedules new Task as they come in.
+It utilizes a central ExecutorService, which manages the number of threads and schedules new Task as they come in.

 ### Plausibility checks and validation